Weihrauch/terraform-provider-azurerm/website/docs/r/hdinsight_kafka_cluster.html.markdown

 * `msi_resource_id` - (Required) The User Assigned Identity for the HDInsight Cluster.
 Changing this forces a new resource to be created.

 * `cluster_users_group_dns` - (Optional) A list of the distinguished names for the cluster user groups.
 Changing this forces a new resource to be created.

+--

+A `script_actions` block supports the following:

+* `name` - (Required) An unique name of script action

+* `uri` - (Required) An uri where the script could be fetched example : "https://hdiconfigactions.blob.core.windows.net/linuxospatchingrebootconfigv02/*install-updates-schedule-reboots.sh"

+* `parameters` - (Optionnal) A string which consist in space separated arguments for script

 ## Attributes Reference